-The rapid rise of mobile devices and the growing sophistication of the applications that run on them are putting a strain on mobile device testing professionals and disrupting test organizations,
+The rapid rise of mobile devices and the growing sophistication of the applications that run on them are putting a strain on mobile device testing professionals and disrupting test organizations, said Matt Johnston of testing services firm uTest Inc.

 How a mobile application performs in the testing lab provides little indication of how that mobile application will fare in the real world.
 "Nothing you learned about testing desktop applications in the lab applies to testing mobile applications in the wild," said Johnston, uTest chief marketing officer.
 "In the wild" refers to the multitude of handsets, tablets, operating systems, browsers, carriers, languages and locations that test professionals must take into account to assure the quality and security of mobile applications.
 Compounding the challenge for test professionals is the growing complexity of the applications that run on mobile devices, Johnston said.
 Increasingly, these apps incorporate social media features -- such as "share this with your friends on Facebook and Twitter" -- as well as location-based intelligence, and this is wreaking havoc on test organizations.